dinordi/RetroGame/README.rst

 Setup
 *****

-The game runs on a ESP32-S3-Devkit-C v1.1 using the Zephyr RTOS. v3.5.0
+The game runs on a ESP32-S3-Devkit-C v1.1 using the Zephyr RTOS. v3.5.0.
+Windows 11 is tested no guarantee is given for any other OS.

 DFPlayer mini
 *************